 The WACI metric is one of many greenhouse gas emissions data points, each offering a different aspect of analysis on climate impact.
 M&G have selected this metric as it is applicable to multi-asset, equity and fixed income funds and it is aligned to the recommendations from the Taskforce for Climate Related Financial Disclosures (TCFD).
 It has also been chosen to align with M&G's groupwide target of transparency when it comes to the disclosure of climate emissions.
+Listed infrastructure strategies typically exhibit higher carbon characteristics than global equity indices because of the former's bias towards utilities, the sector with the highest emissions due to the reliance of traditional utilities on fossil fuels for power generation.
+The M&G Global Listed Infrastructure Fund compares favourably in a listed infrastructure context, owing to its aversion to coal-fired power and its preference for renewables and beneficiaries of the energy transition.

 At M&G we currently use MSCI as our main third-party data provider for carbon intensity data as we consider its coverage to be the broadest of the current providers.
 As with any mass data collection, there are methodology limitations; this also applies to MSCI.
-We make every effort to check its data and are currently building our own tools which will use a variety of data sources to gather and map the carbon emissions of our funds.

-For the avoidance of doubt, this fund is not managed to a carbon emission objective and, the benchmark WACI (should funds have a benchmark) has been included for information purposes only.
+We make every effort to check its data and are currently building our own tools which will use a variety of data sources to gather and map the carbon emission objective and, the benchmark WACI (should funds have a benchmark) have been included for information purposes only.